One our favourite things to do during the holidays is to make some cookies for Santa! Kind of like these Candy Cane Cookies!

-I wanted to try something new and adventurous and I think I found the right recipe – Candy Cane Cookies.
-Although this cookie takes work since you have to refrigerate the dough, take out small amounts at a time and work fast….it is worth it in the end.
-A sugar like cookie with a peppermint twist is my cookie contribution for this year’s Cookie Exchange!
+For our cookie exchange this year I wanted to make something new and adventurous and I think I found the right recipe – Candy Cane Cookies.
+This cookie does take a little work since you have to refrigerate the dough, take out small amounts at a time and work fast.
+But look at them!
+The extra work is worth it – aren’t they stunning?!

 - 1 egg